 Medigap policies are renewable if the payments are made on time.

 Since Medigap policies are through private health insurance companies, you’ll have to check with the insurer as to how to make late payments.
 They can also inform you of the potential penalties you may face because of late or missed appointments.

 If you find yourself dropped from your Medigap plan due to the non-payment of your premiums, it’s very likely, that you may not be able to get it back.

 The state you reside in will affect your Medigap cost as well.
 The average annual and monthly Medigap plan costs are different from state to state.

-Although, the variation of prices may be substantially different between states and insurance companies.
+The variation of prices may be different between states and insurance companies.

 Medigap Costs in 2019

 Comparing Medigap costs among plans and companies doesn’t need to be difficult.

 Think about your health care needs, then work with one of our Medicare agents to help you review the best Medigap plan options for you.

 Sometimes, the information regarding the plans that may work for you can be overwhelming.